 This Collection will appeal to those with a passion for textiles, in particular embroidery, but is also of interest to those looking at the use of textiles in domestic or ecclesiastical contexts.

-Materials from this Collection are available to view by appointment with us in the Reading Room on Level 2 of the Penryn Campus Library.
+Materials from this Collection are available to view by appointment with us in Archives & Special Collections, Level 0, The Exchange.

 Cataloguing on this collection is in progress.
 For updates please check our online catalogue